Trans Athlete Mitch Harrison speaks about his Titan Games Competition

 I believe iron sharpens iron.
 Sometimes I am the hammer to shape another into their best form.
 Other times I am the sword being hammered into shape.
 Today, I want to express my gratitude for Mitch for being my hammer, giving me an even sharper edge to pierce through the shame and fear that commonly plagues us all.

-If you know of an LGBTQIA+ someone who needs to hear Mitch’s story or any other story found here, please share these episodes.
+If you know of an LGBTQ+ someone who needs to hear Mitch’s story or any other story found here, please share these episodes.
 Let’s get encouraging stories like Mitch’s out there!
 Please leave us a review, give us a like, and subscribe.
-The more we unite the further help for the LGBTQIA+ community can spread.
+The more we unite the further help for the LGBTQ+ community can spread.

 I hope you enjoyed Mitch and his enlightened love.
-I am so proud to be part of the LGBTQIA+ community with him.
+I am so proud to be part of the LGBTQ+ community with him.